 Traffic congestion is common in the NJTPA region, and many drivers are accustomed to it.
 They expect and plan for some delay, particularly during peak driving times.
+In addition, the NJTPA region experiences unexpected travel delay which can be even more burdensome.
 These drivers often adjust their schedules or budget extra time to allow for "usual" traffic delays.
-However, the NJTPA region's travelers often experience unexpected delays.
+But what happens when traffic delays are much worse than expected?
 Most travelers are less tolerant of unexpected delays because they cause them to be late for work or important meetings, miss appointments, or incur extra childcare fees.
 Shippers that face unexpected delay may lose money and experience disruption of just-in-time delivery and manufacturing processes.
 Travel time reliability measures the extent of such unexpected delay.
 A formal definition for travel time reliability is the consistency or dependability in travel times, as measured from day-to-day and/or across different times of the day.
 Importantly, unexpected delays impact all roadway users, including those in automobiles, buses, trucks, and other vehicles.